Frequently Asked Questions

 PERT is orally administered as capsules or tablets and is taken during meals or snacks, with sufficient fluid.
 PERT should be swallowed whole and should not be crushed or chewed.1

-PERT may be dosed based on fat ingestion or actual body wight.
+PERT may be dosed based on fat ingestion or actual body weight.
 The initial starting dose and increases in the dose should be individualized based on clinical symptoms, the degree of steatorrhea present, and the fat content of the diet.1

-In children >4 years and in adults, enzyme dosing should begin with 500 lipase units/kg of body weight per meal to a maximum of 2,500 lipase units/kg of body weight per meal (or < 10,000 lipase units/kg of body weight per day), or less than 4,000 lipase units/g fat ingested per day.1
+In children >4 years and in adults, enzyme dosing should begin with 500 lipase units/kg of body weight per meal to a maximum of 2,500 lipase units/kg of body weight per meal (or <10,000 lipase units/kg of body weight per day), or less than 4,000 lipase units/g fat ingested per day.1

 Usually, half of the prescribed dose for an individualized full meal should be given with each snack.1